Vasectomy Age: How Young is Too Young and How Old is Too Old?

 Age for Vasectomy

-Practically speaking young men in early twenties without children are usually advised against having a vasectomy as it is common for young men to change their mind and evolve in their interest in having children as their relationship situation changes.
+Practically speaking young men in the early twenties without children are usually advised against having a vasectomy as it is common for young men to change their minds and evolve in their interest in having children as their relationship situation changes.

 We do occasionally see young men whose girlfriend of 3 months does not want to have children and we typically advise them against vasectomy as their relationship status with a girlfriend in question often changes within a few months after consultation.